-Metrics Percentile of Target Performance Percentage Vesting Weighting Reason for selection Absolute Total Shareholder Return Less than the 75 th percentile Nil 50% Absolute Total Shareholder Return measures the return to shareholders by taking into account the share price Equal to the 75 th percentile 50% (Threshold) movement and dividend paid/declared during the performance period.
-It reflects the value that shareholders would derive Between the 75th and the 100th percentile Straight line pro-rata between 50% and 100% from holding the Company's shares during the relevant performance period.
-It ensures the KMP is only awarded when Equal to or greater than the 100 th percentile 100% (Target) shareholder value is increased over the performance period.
-Diluted Earnings Per Share Compound Annual Growth Rate Less than the 51st percentile Nil 50% It measures the growth of earnings attributable to each share held by shareholders over time.
-It reflects the Equal to the 51st percentile 50% change in profitability of the Company and relates to the value of the Company's shares.
-Greater than the 51st and less than the 75th percentile Straight line pro-rata between 50% and 100% Equal to or greater than the 75 th percentile 100%
+Metrics Percentile of Target Performance Percentage Vesting Weighting Reason for selection Absolute Total Less than the 75 th percentile Nil 50% Absolute Total Shareholder Return measures the return to shareholders by taking into account

+Shareholder Return Equal to the 75 th percentile Between the 75 th and the 100 th percentile Equal to or greater than the 100 th percentile 50% (Threshold) Straight line pro-rata between 50% and 100% 100% (Target) the share price movement and dividend paid/declared during the performance period.
+It reflects the value that shareholders would derive from holding the Company's shares during the relevant performance period.
+It ensures the KMP is only awarded when shareholder value is increased over the performance period.
+Diluted Earnings Per Share Compound Annual Growth Rate Less than the 51 st percentile Equal to the 51 st percentile Greater than the 51 st and less than the 75 th percentile Equal to or greater than the 75 th percentile Nil 50% Straight line pro-rata between 50% and 100% 50% It measures the growth of earnings attributable to each share held by shareholders over time.
+It reflects the change in profitability of the Company and relates to the value of the Company's shares.